 9. Bowens Island

-Located in the Folly Beach area, Bowens Island Restaurant cooks up amazing local ingredients offering a lowcountry cuisine extravaganza.
+Located in the Folly Beach area, Bowens Island Restaurant cooks up amazing local produce and ingredients offering a lowcountry cuisine extravaganza.

 Pro Tip: Bowens Island is super casual, their focus is on delivering amazing fresh seafood for your dining enjoyment.